+There’s a rampant myth that you need to be rich to start investing.
 The truth is you don’t need to have a lot of cash to start investing.
 You can start with as little as $5, $20, $50 or $100 and grow your money from there.
 The key to building wealth is to be consistent and to automate your deposits.

 Trying to live a little below what you can afford, avoiding instant gratification, and establishing healthy money habits is key.

 Here are some smart ways to start investing with little money.

 Even if you’re thinking, ‘I don’t have a lot of money right now,’ you need to save for future you.

 You’re right.
 Saving and investing are two different things.
 But they are closely connected.
 Basically, you first have to save in order to have enough money to invest.
 And just like you don’t need a lot of cash to start saving, you don’t need to put so much pressure on yourself trying to save.

 You’ve probably have heard about some people being able to put 20 or 40 percent of their paycheck in their savings account.
 It’s nice to have the same goal but if it’s your first time saving, you don’t have to.
 Rather, start with the traditional cookie jar approach.
 Yes!
 Put those extra coins into a jar or a piggy bank if you insist.
 Or perhaps in an envelope or shoebox.
 That $10 you save weekly could grow to $520 in one year.

 Even better than the cookie jar approach, you could put that $5 or $10 a week or month into an investment account with a digital investment platform like Ellevest, where your money could grow thanks to the power of compounding.